unused/.vim/README.md

 Config allows window switching with `<c-hjkl>`, remember: you can `:split` or `:vsplit` a buffer whereas `<c-w>c` will close it again.

+See the [plugins config](/config/plugins.vim) to check used plugins.